 Download Now: No Hassle Guide To Effective Third-Party Risk Management

 To quickly summarize, GDPR is a regulation on data protection which applies to data subjects within the European Union (EU).
-GDPR gives control to EU data subjects in regards to how their data is processed, stored, or transmitted.
-The ripple effect of GDPR reaches to all corners of the globe, making this legislation applicable to organizations outside of the EU, many of which are based in the U.S.
+Born out of a goal to protect consumer data privacy, GDPR requirements are designed to give control to EU data subjects in regards to how their data is processed, stored, or transmitted.
+Because companies all over the world serve EU residents, the ripple effect of GDPR reaches to all corners of the globe.
+With the rollout of GDPR, its security controls set the global standard for data privacy.
+This legislation is applicable to organizations outside of the EU, including those that are based in the U.S.

-Now, let’s explore some key GDPR technical controls that need to be in place to ensure your organization is ready for GDPR:
+Let’s explore some key GDPR security controls that need to be in place to ensure your organization is fully compliant with GDPR requirements:

 1. Identity and Access Management (IDAM)